FlashDrag/cyclebay/README.md

 - As a Shopper, I want to be able to see a home page so that I can quickly understand the purpose of the site and learn more about the business
 - As a Shopper, I want to be able to easily navigate throughout the site to find content so that I can find what I'm looking for efficiently
 - As a Shopper, I want to be able to view a list of bikes so that I can select one to purchase
-- As a Shopper, I want to be able to view the details of a bike so that I can identify the price, description, technical characteristics, type, size, rating and image
+- As a Shopper, I want to be able to view the details of a bike so that I can identify the price, color, type, size and image
-- As a Shopper, I want to be able to quickly identify deals, clearance items and special offers so that I can take advantage of special savings on products I'd like to purchase
+- As a Shopper, I want to be able to quickly identify special offers so that I can take advantage of special savings on products I'd like to purchase
 - As a Shopper, I want to be able to easily view the total of my purchases at any time so that I can avoid spending too much
 #### Epic: Registration and User Accounts
 - As a Shopper, I want to be able to easily register for an account so that I can have a personal account and be able to view my profile